MicrosoftDocs/dataexplorer-docs/kusto/query/scalar-data-types/null-values.md

 |&nbsp;|&nbsp;|false    |false     |1        |true     |
 |a     |1     |false    |false     |1        |false    |

-::: zone pivot="azuredataexplorer, fabric"
+::: moniker range="microsoft-fabric, azure-data-explorer"

 > [!NOTE]
 > * If you run the above query in Kusto.Explorer, all `true` values will be displayed as `1`, and all `false` values will be displayed as `0`.
 > * Kusto doesn't offer a way to constrain a table's column from having null values.
 In other words, there's no equivalent to SQL's `NOT NULL` constraint.

-::: zone-end
+::: moniker-end

-::: zone pivot="azuremonitor"
+::: moniker range="azure-monitor"

 > [!NOTE]
 > Kusto doesn't offer a way to constrain a table's column from having null values.
 In other words, there's no equivalent to SQL's `NOT NULL` constraint.

-::: zone-end
+::: moniker-end